bongkokwei/multilaser-box/multilaser_manual.md

 The system integrates three near-infrared laser diodes operating at distinct wavelengths (1064nm, 1310nm, and 1550nm), each rated at 10mW optical power output.
 Control is achieved through a relay-switched power distribution system housed in a 19-inch rack-mountable enclosure, making it suitable for integration into standard optical laboratory equipment racks.

-> **💡 Target Users**
-> This manual is written for optical scientists and laboratory researchers with basic familiarity with optical systems, electronics, and Python programming.

----

 # 2. System Overview

 ## 2.1 System Architecture